2017 Grant Awards

 Granville Historical Society

-This grant provides funding for exhibit development and building improvements such as shelving, safety rails, and cabinetry.
+This grant provided funding for exhibit development and building improvements such as shelving, safety rails, and cabinetry.
 All improvements support the Society’s mission to “acquire, preserve, and share Granville's past with residents and visitors,” and “to inspire curiosity about, instill knowledge of, and foster a commitment to our local history.”
+See pictures in our online gallery.

 Granville Federation for the Advancement of the Blues

-An ongoing supporter of Granville’s annual Hotlicks Bluesfest, the Foundation is pleased to provide leadership support.
+An ongoing supporter of Granville’s annual Hotlicks Bluesfest, the Foundation was pleased to provide leadership support.
 The Bluesfest draws thousands of festival goers to Granville for live music and the opportunity to take advantage of the village’s local stores and restaurants.
 Each year, revenues support a local charity as well as a scholarship for a Granville High School student.
+Read more.

 Granville senior center

-The Granville Foundation continues its support of the Granville Senior Center with a grant to subsidize the cost of classes, meals, and outreach.
+The Granville Foundation continued its support of the Granville Senior Center with a grant to subsidize the cost of classes, meals, and outreach.
 Committed to enriching the lives of our community’s older residents, the Senior Center provides meals, companionship, and a wide variety of activities and learning opportunities.
+See pictures in our online gallery.

 Denison University Veterans Day Performance

 The Foundation is proud to support the the offering of ArtWorks!
-For Life, an engaging art program specifically designed for older adults, to be offered free of charge at the Granville Senior Center.
-The program will include collage, 3D sculptures, scarf and hat making, and pointillism painting.
+For Life, an engaging art program specifically designed for older adults, offered free of charge at the Granville Senior Center.
+The program includes collage, 3D sculptures, scarf and hat making, and pointillism painting.
 Importantly, the program recognizes that creativity can be nurtured throughout life.
+Read more.

 Granville High school film club

-This grant provides funding for the purchase of updated equipment to help students in the creation process of BlueAce Films, especially as it relates to recorded sound.
+This grant provided funding for the purchase of updated equipment to help students in the creation process of BlueAce Films, especially as it relates to recorded sound.

-This grant will support the Third Grade Partners in Wellness Program, a school-based health education program to be offered through Granville Elementary and Granville Christian Academy.
-In this program, students will be taught the importance of making choices that will lead to lifelong healthy habits.
-It will cover all aspects of wellness including physical, social, and emotional health.
+This grant supports the Third Grade Partners in Wellness Program, a school-based health education program offered through Granville Elementary and Granville Christian Academy.
+In this program, students are taught the importance of making choices that will lead to lifelong healthy habits.
+It covers all aspects of wellness including physical, social, and emotional health.

 food pantry network

-This grant will help offset the marketing costs for Granville's annual Feed the Dream Community Food Drive held each year on the Martin Luther King Jr. Holiday.
+This grant helps offset the marketing costs for Granville's annual Feed the Dream Community Food Drive held each year on the Martin Luther King Jr. Holiday.
 Over the past 5 years, Granville residents, including over 1,000 volunteers, have raised funds and donations equivalent to nearly 250 tons of food.

 granville public library

-The Foundation is proud to help fund the Library’s planned Henry David Thoreau bicentennial celebration, which will include tie-in programs for ages 7 to adult, a One-Book, One-Community Read, and a performance by nationally-known Thoreau portrayal artist, Dr. Kevin Radaker.
+The Foundation was proud to help fund the Library’s planned Henry David Thoreau bicentennial celebration, which included tie-in programs for ages 7 to adult, a One-Book, One-Community Read, and a performance by nationally-known Thoreau portrayal artist, Dr. Kevin Radaker.
+Read more.

 newark granville symphony orchestra

-This grant will help fund Spotlight, an opportunity for Granville High School students to work with professional musicians of the Newark Granville Symphony Orchestra and with conductor, two-time Grammy award winner, William Boggs.
+This grant helped fund Spotlight, an opportunity for Granville High School students to work with professional musicians of the Newark Granville Symphony Orchestra and with conductor, two-time Grammy award winner, William Boggs.
+Read more.

 vintage voices of granville